sixth-sensei/password-complexity-checker/README.md

 </p>

 ## Dependencies
-The following python modules are required for this script to run:
+The following python modules are required for this script to run properly:

 * Rich module: If not installed, run `pip install rich` or `python -m pip install rich`
 * Emoji module: if not installed, run `pip install emoji` or `python -m pip install emoji`